WHAT DO CHILDREN NEED FROM PARENTS?

 - Consider doing some of your work, such as paying bills or writing letters, during your child's homework time.

 - Talk to your child about difficulties with homework.
 Be willing to talk to your child's teacher to resolve problems in a positive manner.
+If you child has a disability that is impacting his/her ability to learn refer your child to the 504 team for consideration of a 504 accommodation plan.
+Your child's school counselor can help you with a 504 referral.

 - Familiarize yourself with the the school's homework policy.
 Make sure that you and your child understand the teacher's expectations.
 At the beginning of the year, you may want to ask your child's teacher: